pmatulis/oasis/index.md

 Avoid a big meal prior to class.

+### Teacher

+Peter Matulis has been practicing a modern expression of yiquan since 1991.
+He also been practicing Chen's tai chi since 2012.
+He places an emphasis on the fundamental aspects of these arts and on their meditative aspect.
+He is a practitioner of Japanese Buddhism (Zen).

 ### Acknowledgements

-These teachings would not be possible without the efforts and lifelong dedication of many individuals.
+These teachings would not be possible without the lifelong dedication of many individuals.
 The following is a simplified lineage chart:

 ```
 Wang Xiangzhai